Communities and Justice

 A great career path for women

-Becoming a Correctional Officer with DCJ offers a fulfilling and empowering career path for women.
-At DCJ, we are committed to fostering an inclusive workplace that values diversity and promotes gender equality.
+Becoming a Correctional Officer offers a fulfilling and empowering career path for women.
+Corrective Services NSW are committed to fostering an inclusive workplace that values diversity and promotes gender equality.
 Here’s why a career as a Correctional Officer can be an excellent choice for women:

-• Empowering environment - DCJ provides a supportive and inclusive environment where women are encouraged to thrive.
-We offer equal opportunities for career advancement and professional development, ensuring that all staff have the resources they need to succeed.
+• Empowering environment - CSNSW provides a supportive and inclusive environment where women are encouraged to thrive.
+There are equal opportunities for career advancement and professional development, ensuring that all staff have the resources they need to succeed.

 • Skill development - As a Correctional Officer, you will develop a wide range of skills, including conflict resolution, communication, and leadership.
-These skills are not only crucial for your role but are also highly transferable, enhancing your career prospects both within and outside of Corrective Services.
+These skills are not only crucial for your role but are also highly transferable, enhancing your career prospects both within and outside of CSNSW.

 • Work-life balance - We offer flexible working arrangements with a 24/7 rotating roster and various support programs to help you manage your professional and personal commitments effectively.